MaccaTech/PostgresPrefs/README.md

 ## Install Instructions

 1. Download the latest release version [here](https://github.com/MaccaTech/PostgresPrefs/releases)
-2. Once downloaded, unzip it and then either double-click the `PostgreSQL.prefPane` file, or drag it to System Preferences to install it.
+2. Once downloaded, open the `.dmg` file by double-clicking it, and then either double-click the contained `PostgreSQL.prefPane` file, or drag it to System Preferences to install it.
 3. When installing, you will be asked if you want to install it for this user only, or for all users.
 Choose this user only (either option is fine however).

 ![alt text](https://raw.github.com/mckenfra/postgresql-mac-preferences/master/PostgreSQL/Images/screenshot_install.png "Install Screen")